csirianni/Drafter-Bot/README.md

 Drafter Bot is a Discord bot designed to help Sid Meier's Civilization 5 multiplayer lobbies select a civilization for each player.

 The bot runs a draft in which each player is randomly assigned three civilizations to choose from.
-Prior to this, players have to the option to remove 1 or more civilizations from the pool of possible choices.
+Prior to this, players have to the option to remove civilizations from the pool of possible choices.

 The bot uses the`!` prefix for commands.